rcazzara/seldovia/_people/Peck_Charlotte_Lloyd.md

 cemetery_plot: 74
 source_file: Cemetery Directory
 ---
 **GEORGIA CHARLOTTE LLOYD PECK, "Charlotte"**, the youngest child of [**T.W. and Susan LAFFERTY Lloyd**](./Lloyd_Theophilus_W.md), was born 1915 in Jackson, Wyoming.

-She was living with her parents in Seldovia by 1930.
-She married WILLIAM EDWARD PECK August 4, 1935 in Seldovia.
-She died in November 27, 1939 in Seattle at the age of 35.
-Her husband and daughter Susan Lanine Peck were back in Seldovia in 1940 census.
+She was living with her parents in Seldovia by 1930, where she met and married WILLIAM EDWARD PECK August 4, 1935.

+Charlotte passed away on November 27, 1939 in a sanatorium in Seattle, Washington, following fourteen months hospitalization at that place.
+She was only 25 years old.
+Surviving her were her husband and their two and a half year old daughter, Susan Lorraine Peck.

 Charlotte LLOYD Peck is buried in the Seldovia City Cemetery, Plot #74, next to her parents and her sister, Grace.